Cinnamon Cockatiel

 This is what can make cockatiel color genetics so complicated!

-Genetic Calculator 1.3 Cockatiels gives you a better visual idea of the type of calculations breeders often have to make to figure out what color chicks a breeding pair might produce.
+Genetic Calculator 1.3 Cockatiels gives you a better visual idea of the type of calculations breeders often have to make to determine what color chicks a breeding pair might produce.

 Possible Outcomes When Breeding Cinnamon Cockatiels